build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 * Install the [Terraform CLI](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)
 * Install Helm ([the package manager for Kubernetes](https://helm.sh/docs/intro/install/))

-## Step 1: Create a Cloud 9 environment
+## Step 1: Create a Cloud9 environment

 > 💡 Tip: You can skip this step if you already have a Cloud9 environment or if you’re planning to run all steps on your own computer.
 Just make sure you have the proper permissions listed in the pre-requisites section of this tutorial.